Texas is growing. Building and maintaining Texas highways and other public assets, including water resources, remains an absolute priority.

 Education & Property Tax Relief

 The Texas economy is doing great.
 In order to ensure it stays great, we must take the proper steps needed to make our workforce happy.
 Texas must become a state where workers can feel safe and like they have rights.
 The unfortunate truth is Texas is becoming more expensive and we must ensure that economic conditions for workers are being monitored as well.
+That is why I support a $15 minimum wage, efficient mass public transit, affordable housing in cities and suburbs, and affordable childcare options for working parents.

 Gun Safety Reform